 Understanding the Basics

-Unfortunately, in certain situations, individual shareholders conducting a review of the company’s actions may find some troubling information about the conduct of corporate officers and corporate directors.
+Unfortunately, in certain situations, individual shareholders conducting a review of the company’s actions may find some troubling information about the conduct of corporate officers or directors.
 This is where a shareholder derivative lawsuit may be necessary.

 When Should Investors Bring a Class Action Claim?

 An alternative option is to file a class action lawsuit.
 Through a class action lawsuit, a group of similarly situated parties who have a common set of damages can join together to pursue a legal claim.
 Depending on the specific nature of the case, it may be advisable for shareholders who have suffered losses as a result of the misconduct or negligence of corporate directors to file a class action claim.

 Both shareholder derivative claims and investor class action lawsuits are highly complex.
 If you are considering filing a shareholder derivative claim or a class action lawsuit as an investor, you should contact a law firm and seek legal advice from an experienced Massachusetts class action attorney.
-For more information on this area of law, see our overview of class action and mass torts.
+Here are some questions to ask an attorney when meeting for the first time:

 - What is your experience practicing business litigation?